Larry Steers

 Only Yesterday Only Yesterday (1933) Character: Parade Onlooker (Uncredited)

-On the back of the Wall Street Crash of 1929, a young business man is about to commit suicide.
-With the note to his wife scribbled down and a gun in his hand, he notices a thick envelope addressed to him at the desk.
-As he begin to read, we're taken back to the days of WW1 and his meeting with a young woman named Mary Lane.
+On the back of the Wall Street Crash of 1929, a young businessman is about to commit suicide.
+With a note to his wife scribbled down and a gun in his hand, he notices an envelope addressed to him on his desk.
+As he begins to read, we're taken back to World War One and his meeting with a young woman named Mary Lane.

 The Great Sinner The Great Sinner (1949) Character: Gambling Casino Patron (uncredited)